-Morning Iris my name is Clare, I am the nurse who is going to be looking after you today.
+Morning, Iris.
+My name is Clare.
+I am the nurse who is going to be looking after you today.
 We’re going to start by putting a cannula in the back of your hand and giving you some anti sickness medication.
-And then I am going to come back to you and talk through the chemotherapy with you and the possible side effects you may experience throughout your treatment, is that ok?
+And then I am going to come back to you and talk through the chemotherapy with you and the possible side effects you may experience throughout your treatment.
+Is that okay?

-Before you have each treatment you’ll need to have a blood test to check your bloods are ok and you’ll also be reviewed by one of the doctors to make sure you’re fit and well for your treatment.
-Sometimes you’ll have the blood test taken on the day of your treatment other times you’ll have it the day before your treatment when you see the doctor.
+Before you have each treatment you’ll need to have a blood test to check your bloods are okay.
+And you’ll also be reviewed by one of the doctors to make sure you’re fit and well for your treatment.
+Sometimes you’ll have the blood test taken on the day of your treatment; other times you’ll have it the day before your treatment when you see the doctor.

 Each chemotherapy is made up for each individual patient, depending on the type of cancer they have and where it is and depending their height, weight and blood results.

 So, depending on where your cancer is some people have their chemotherapy drug, their cancer drug by drip, some will have an injection and other people will have tablets.